 Before the dedication ceremonies and luncheon, there was what Weart called an “informal inspection” of the facility.

-What the guests saw was described a few months earlier in the May, 1957 Alumni News (the building was able to open for classes for the spring term):
+What the guests saw was described a few months earlier in the May 1957 Alumni News (the building opened for classes for the spring term):

 The Alumni News reported there was a photography laboratory with a printing room containing 14 enlargers, a finishing room and much more.
-There was space for two separate darkrooms – one for the Diamondback and one for the Terrapin Yearbook and Old Line publication – but there wasn’t enough money to equip them at that point.
+There was space for two separate darkrooms — one for The Diamondback and one for the Terrapin Yearbook and The Old Line student magazine — but there wasn’t enough money to equip them at that point.

-In July of that year, the Alumni News reported that the department had enrolled 85 majors in the “upper division” compared to 64 in the previous spring.
-38 journalism and PR majors graduated, an increase of 10 over 1956.
-By July, 1958, the Alumni News reported that while some labs had still not been equipped, the facilities were “top-notch” and that students were seeing the use of more visual aids like 16 mm movies, slides, tapes, records.”
+In July 1957, the Alumni News reported the department had enrolled 85 majors in the “upper division” compared to 64 in the previous spring.
+Thirty-eight journalism and PR majors graduated, an increase of 10 over 1956.
+By July 1958, the Alumni News reported that while some labs had still not been equipped, the facilities were “top-notch” and students were seeing the use of more visual aids like 16-millimeter movies, slides, tapes and records.

 “The $350,000 Journalism Building became officially dedicated to democracy’s principle of freedom of the press November 23.
 Before a gathering of 200 guests in the Rotary Room of the dining hall, President (Wilson) Elkins welcomed the speakers for the occasion.
-President of the American Newspaper Publishers Association, William Dwight, was the main speaker at the ceremony along with Governor McKeldin; J. Freeman Pyle, dean of BPA; Louis L. Goldstein, president of the Maryland State Senate; and Daniel Brewster, vice-chairman of the Judiciary Committee of the Maryland House of Delegates.”
+President of the American Newspaper Publishers Association William Dwight was the main speaker at the ceremony along with Governor (Theodore) McKeldin; J. Freeman Pyle, dean of (the College of Business and Public Administration); Louis L. Goldstein, president of the Maryland State Senate; and Daniel Brewster, vice chairman of the Judiciary Committee of the Maryland House of Delegates.”

 The ceremony was recorded and thanks to University Archives, we can bring it to you here: